 It is the third largest metropolis in Western Europe, after Paris and London.
 Many people prefer it over them – the Spanish are more relaxed about things, and it doesn’t have the crazy prices or quite the tourist crush of the other two cities.

 The Prado is actually three museums, around the ‘Art Triangle’ on the Paseo el Prado.
 There is the Prado itself, with the works of the Spanish masters.
 There is the Reina Sofia modern art museum, which houses Picasso’s famous ‘Guernica’.
 And bridging the two is the Thyssen-Bornemisza Museum of 19th and 20th century art.
 These galleries are reason enough on their own to visit Madrid.

 Catalonia and Barcelona

 ACCORDING TO many people, Spain’s second city Barcelona is not even in Spain.
 It is the capital city of an area known as Catalonia, where there is a major push for secession from Spain.
-The region even has its own language, Catalan, which is not a Spanish dialect but a distinct tongue.
+The region even has its own language, Catalan, which is not a Spanish dialect but a distinct tongue more related to French.
 Many people there refuse to speak Spanish on principle.
 And they don’t lisp.

 And there is more to Catalonia than Barcelona.
 The coastline from Barcelona to the French border is known as the Costa Brava, with some of Spain’s most spectacular coastal scenery.
-Girona is an old walled city with Roman ruins, and nearby Figueres contains the Dali Theatre-Museum, a monument to the famous surrealist.
+Girona is an old walled city with Roman ruins, and nearby Figueres contains the Dali Theatre-Museum, a monument to the famous surrealist, who was born there.